yana-safonova/PatchWorkPlot/README.md

 - reporting an upper triangular matrix.

 ### Visualization of IgDetective results
-PatchWorkPlot is useful to visualize highly repetitive sequences or sequences with a high density of structural variations such as immunoglobulin and T-cell receptor loci.
+PatchWorkPlot is useful to visualize highly repetitive sequences or sequences with a high density of structural variations such as immunoglobulin (IG) and T-cell receptor (TCR) loci.
 A script `generate_igdetective_config.py` simplifies analysis of adaptive immune loci annotated using the IgDetective tool and generates a config file that can be used as an input to PatchWorkPlot.
 To run the script, use the following command line:

 `python generate_igdetective_config.py PATHS_TO_IGDETECTIVE_DIRS LOCUS OUTPUT_DIR`